#LeydeResiduosYA campaign as enabler of change in Spain

 The municipality achieved these impressive results through a process of implementing a zero waste strategy at its core, with a focus on door-to-door collection of materials and the prioritisation of capturing organics, with supplementary incentives offered to residents who home composted.
 The decision not to build or extend local incineration capacity has allowed the municipality to implement ambitious policies that have delivered results.

-Since its political commitment to become a Zero Waste City in 2011, the municipality has doubled the amount of materials separately collected for recycling & reuse.
+Since its political commitment to become a Zero Waste City in 2011, the municipality has doubled the amount of materials separately collected for recycling and reuse.
 In this same timespan, they have reduced the volume of residual waste by two-thirds.

-Available in English and Italian.
+Available in English, Italian, and Croatian.

 The story of reWINE